| | | | | | | | | | |

 3. Mix Wet and Dry Ingredients to Get Dough

-Pour the wet mixture bit by bit into the bowl with the dry ingredients and mix with a spoon until you get a soft, pliable ball of dough.
-You should be able to handle the dough easily.
+Pour the wet mixture bit by bit into the large bowl with the dry ingredients and mix with a spoon until you a soft dough forms.
+The dough should be pliable and easy to handle, and it shouldn’t break easily.

-(If the dough is too dry, add a sprinkle of warm water at a time, and knead until pliable.
-If the dough is too wet, add a sprinkle of extra flour or tapioca starch until dough is no longer too sticky to handle).
+(TIP: If the dough is too dry, add a sprinkle of warm water at a time, and knead until pliable.
+If the dough is too wet, add a sprinkle of extra flour or tapioca starch until dough is no longer too sticky to handle)

 4. Shape Dough into Round Disc and Cut into Portions